-Join Adam Wilbert for an in-depth discussion in this video Attaching images, part of Access 2007: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Attaching images, part of Access 2007: Forms and Reports.

 In the last movie, we talked about the Bound Object control and the…Attachment control for working with files that were directly attached to…fields within a data table.…Now, I don't want to make it sound like I'm recommending you don't work with…images at all within your database.…The tasteful application of selected images within your forms and reports can…add some much needed personality and make it fun for your end users to work…with your database.…I do want to take a look at the Image control and how that can add to your forms.…I'm going to right click on our Controls form and say Design View.…